Kemp’s Test

 What are the benefits of the Kemp’s Test?

-It can help pinpoint the specific location of back pain.
+It can help pinpoint the specific location of back pain

-One of the best things about the Kemp’s Test is that it can help healthcare professionals locate the source of the back pain and determine if the pain is localized, meaning it’s just in a specific location, or if it radiates.
-By reproducing back pain through the Kemp’s Test, professionals can narrow down the potential sources of pain and even determine which parts of the spine are involved, like facet joints.
+One of the best things about Kemp's Test is that it can help healthcare professionals locate the source of the back pain and determine if the pain is localized, meaning it's just in a specific location or if it radiates.
+By reproducing back pain through Kemp's Test, professionals can narrow down the potential sources of pain and even determine which parts of the spine are involved, like facet joints.

-It can determine what the possible problem is.
+It can determine what the possible problem is

 If the test reproduces the pain, but the patient describes it as something that radiates to other parts of their back and lower extremities, then that’s a sign of nerve root impingement or irritation.
 If that’s the case, the next tests should be in favor of determining the cause of the nerve root irritation or damage.

-It can help educate and monitor patients.
+It can help educate and monitor patients

 After performing the Kemp’s Test on their patients, healthcare professionals can take the time to educate the patient about their potential conditions and what specific movements will exacerbate their pain.
 Patients will be informed about how they can manage their pain in the meantime and what to do depending on their diagnosis.

-Once an official diagnosis has been made and a treatment plan has been implemented, the Kemp’s Test can be used to monitor the patient’s progress through routine check-ups.
-If the patient is feeling less pain or no longers feels pain at all when you perform the test, then they are getting better, and the treatment plan seems to be effective!
-Cool!
-If they still feel the same level of pain or it somehow worsened over time, then perhaps making adjustments to your plan or overhauling it might do the trick.
-If surgery wasn’t on the table before, then maybe think if performing surgery is the best choice if they’re not getting better.
+Once an official diagnosis has been made and a treatment plan has been implemented, the Kemp's Test can be used to monitor the patient's progress through routine check-ups.
+If the patient is feeling less pain or no longer feels pain at all when you perform the test, then they are getting better, and the treatment plan seems to be effective.

 How long does it take to accomplish this test?